jjvanzon/Circular-Language-Spec/spec/execution-flow/jumps.md

 Each form is explained in a separate article.

-The last two jumps are only used inside a loop, and will not be explained in this set of articles, but will be explained by the article *Jump-Related Loops*.
+The last two jumps are only used inside a loop, and might not be explained in this set of articles, but might be explained by the article *Jump-Related Loops*.

 ### Diagram